 The Lutheran Church was prominent in Denmark and was the only religion tolerated until the constitutional change in 1849.
 Prior to that time, those who held different religious beliefs often emigrated.
 However, even with the greater religious tolerance of the new constitution, members of minority religious groups, such as Baptists, continued to emigrate.
 As other factors began to influence Danes to emigrate, including economic and political factors, the resulting Danish immigrant population in the United States in the late nineteenth century became predominantly Lutheran reflecting the composition of the religious population in the homeland.
 Before 1870, Danish immigrants in the United States were too scattered to support Danish Lutheran churches, worshipping instead with Norwegian, Swedish, or German Lutheran congregations.
 However, in the years after 1870, their numbers had increased in the United States to the point that Danish churches could be supported.
-At the same time, there was a gradual recognition in Denmark of the need for Lutheran mission activities among the Danes in North America was formed.
+At the same time, there was a gradual recognition in Denmark of the need for Lutheran mission activities among the Danes in the United States.
+As a result, the Commission to Further the Preaching of the Gospel among Danes in North America was formed.
 In 1874, through the Commission, the Danish Evangelical Lutheran Church or the "Danish Church" was established in the United States and grew steadily through the 1880s (Petersen 1987:23-24, 28, 48).